paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 (1) **Covered post-service position**

-  (A) *Permanent restriction* — Except as provided by paragraph (2)(A)(i), an employee of an element of the intelligence community who occupies a covered intelligence position may not occupy a covered post-service position for a designated prohibited foreign country following the date on which the employee ceases to occupy a covered intelligence position.
+  (A) *Permanent restriction* — Except as provided by paragraph (2)(A), an employee of an element of the intelligence community who occupies a covered intelligence position may not occupy a covered post-service position for a designated prohibited foreign country following the date on which the employee ceases to occupy a covered intelligence position.

-  (B) *Temporary restriction* — Except as provided by paragraph (2)(A)(ii), an employee of an element of the intelligence community who occupies a covered intelligence position may not occupy a covered post-service position during the 30-month period following the date on which the employee ceases to occupy a covered intelligence position.
+  (B) *Temporary restriction* — Except as provided by paragraph (2)(A), an employee of an element of the intelligence community who occupies a covered intelligence position may not occupy a covered post-service position during the 30-month period following the date on which the employee ceases to occupy a covered intelligence position.

 (2) **Waiver**

-  (A) *Authority to grant temporary waiver*

-    (i) *Waivers of permanent restriction* — On a case-by-case basis, the Director of National Intelligence may temporarily waive the restriction in paragraph (1)(A) with respect to an employee or former employee who is subject to that restriction only after—
+  (A) *Authority to grant waivers* — The applicable head of an intelligence community element may waive a restriction in paragraph (1) with respect to an employee or former employee who is subject to that restriction only after—

-      (I) the employee or former employee submits to the Director a written application for such waiver in such form and manner as the Director determines appropriate;

-      (II) the Director determines that not granting such waiver would result in a grave detrimental impact to current or future intelligence operations of the United States; and

-      (III) the Director provides the congressional intelligence committees with a detailed justification stating why not granting such waiver would result in a grave detrimental impact to current or future intelligence operations of the United States.

-    (ii) *Waivers of temporary restriction* — On a case-by-case basis, the Director may temporarily waive the restriction in paragraph (1)(B) with respect to an employee or former employee who is subject to that restriction only after—

-      (I) the employee or former employee submits to the Director a written application for such waiver in such form and manner as the Director determines appropriate; and
+    (i) the employee or former employee submits to the applicable head of the intelligence community element a written application for such waiver in such form and manner as the applicable head of the intelligence community element determines appropriate; and

-      (II) the Director determines that such waiver is necessary to advance the national security interests of the United States.
+    (ii) the applicable head of the element of the intelligence community determines that granting such waiver will not harm the national security interests of the United States.

   (B) *Period of waiver* — A waiver issued under subparagraph (A) shall apply for a period not exceeding 5 years.
-The Director may renew such a waiver.
+The applicable head of the intelligence community element may renew such a waiver.

-  (C) *Revocation* — The Director may revoke a waiver issued under subparagraph (A) to an employee or former employee, effective on the date that is 60 days after the date on which the Director provides the employee or former employee written notice of such revocation.
+  (C) *Revocation* — The applicable head of the intelligence community element may revoke a waiver issued under subparagraph (A) to an employee or former employee, effective on the date that is 60 days after the date on which the applicable head of the intelligence community element provides the employee or former employee written notice of such revocation.

   (D) *Tolling* — The 30-month restriction in paragraph (1)(B) shall be tolled for an employee or former employee during the period beginning on the date on which a waiver is issued under subparagraph (A) and ending on the date on which the waiver expires or on the effective date of a revocation under subparagraph (C), as the case may be.

-  (E) *Notification* — Not later than 30 days after the date on which the Director issues a waiver under subparagraph (A) or a revocation of a waiver under subparagraph (C), the Director shall submit to the congressional intelligence committees written notification of the waiver or revocation, as the case may be.
-Such notification shall include the following:
+  (E) *Reporting to Congress* — On a quarterly basis, the head of each element of the intelligence community shall submit to the congressional intelligence committees and the congressional defense committees for Department of Defense elements of the intelligence community, a written notification of each waiver or revocation that shall include the following:

     (i) With respect to a waiver issued to an employee or former employee—

-      (I) the details of the application, including the covered intelligence position held or formerly held by the employee or former employee;
+      (I) the covered intelligence position held or formerly held by the employee or former employee; and

-      (II) the nature of the activities of the employee or former employee after ceasing to occupy a covered intelligence position;

-      (III) a description of the national security interests that will be advanced by reason of issuing such waiver; and

-      (IV) the specific reasons why the Director determines that issuing such waiver will advance such interests.
+      (II) a brief description of the covered post-service employment, including the employer and the recipient of the representation, advice, or services.

     (ii) With respect to a revocation of a waiver issued to an employee or former employee—

       (I) the details of the waiver, including any renewals of such waiver, and the dates of such waiver and renewals; and

-      (II) the specific reasons why the Director determined that such revocation is warranted.
+      (II) the specific reasons why the applicable head of the intelligence community element determined that such revocation is warranted.

 **(b) Covered post-service employment reporting**